Bobblejot/four7/CONTRIBUTING.md

-# Contributing to Shoestrap Theme
+# Contributing to Four7 Theme

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.